-- e.
-CONFIDENTIAL NEGOTIATIONS.
-All negotiations pursuant to this section 3.17 are confidential and shall be treated as compromise and settlement negotiations for purposes of applicable rules of evidence. - f.
+- f.
 OBLIGATION TO CONTINUE PERFORMANCE.
-Each party is required to continue to perform its obligations under this contract pending final resolution of any dispute arising out of or relating to this Agreement.

-3.18 INVOICING AND PAYMENT
+Each party is required to continue to perform its obligations under this contract pending final resolution of any dispute arising out of or relating to this Agreement. - 3.18 INVOICING AND PAYMENT - a.

-- a.
 Except as otherwise specified in an Order, Supplier shall render an invoice in duplicate, in arrears on a monthly basis or as otherwise agreed by the Parties.
 The invoice shall specify in detail (i) Material and/or Services provided, (ii) associated fees, (iii) whether any item is taxable and the amount of tax per item, (iv) shipping charges, and (v) total amount due.
 The invoice shall also reference the purchase order number and the Order number.
-CINGULAR shall pay Supplier within \ \ \ of the date of receipt of the invoice in accordance with the prices set forth in this Agreement or in the applicable Order.
-Payment for Material or Services not conforming to the Specifications, and portions of any invoice in dispute, may be withheld by CINGULAR until such nonconformance or dispute has been resolved.
-If CINGULAR disputes any invoice rendered or amount paid, CINGULAR shall so notify Supplier.
-The Parties shall use their best efforts to resolve invoicing and payment disputes expeditiously. \ \ \ - b. \ \ \ Supplier shall pay any amount due to CINGULAR that is not so applied against Supplier's invoices for any reason to CINGULAR within \ \ \ after written demand by CINGULAR.

-c.
-Supplier agrees to accept standard, commercial methods of payment and evidence of payment obligation including, but not limited to, credit card payments, purchasing card payments, CINGULAR's purchase orders and electronic fund transfers in connection with the purchase of the Material and Services.

-3.19 LICENSES AND PATENTS
+CINGULAR shall pay Supplier within of the date of receipt of the invoice in accordance with the prices set forth in this Agreement or in the applicable Order.
+Payment for Material or Services not conforming to the Specifications, and portions of any invoice in dispute, may be withheld by CINGULAR disputes any invoice rendered or amount paid, CINGULAR shall so notify Supplier.
+The Parties shall use their best efforts to resolve invoicing and payment disputes expeditiously.
+Invoices received by CINGULAR more than after the provision of Material or performance of Services are untimely and CINGULAR shall have no obligation to pay such invoices. - b.
+All claims for money due or to become due from CINGULAR will be subject to deduction by CINGULAR for any setoff counterclaim for money due or to become due from Supplier, whether under this Agreement or otherwise.
+Supplier shall pay any amount due to CINGULAR that is not so applied against Supplier's invoices for any reason to CINGULAR within after written demand by CINGULAR. - c.
+Supplier agrees to accept standard, commercial methods of payment and evidence of payment obligation including, but not limited to, credit card payments, purchasing card payments, CINGULAR's purchase orders and electronic fund transfers in connection with the purchase of the Material and Services. - 3.19 LICENSES AND PATENTS